Chalarangelo/30-seconds-of-code/README.md

 ### initializeArrayWithRange

-Initializes an array containing the numbers in the specified range where `start` and `end` are inclusive with there common difference `step`.
+Initializes an array containing the numbers in the specified range where `start` and `end` are inclusive with their common difference `step`.

 Use `Array.from(Math.ceil((end+1-start)/step))` to create an array of the desired length(the amounts of elements is equal to `(end-start)/step` or `(end+1-start)/step` for inclusive end), `Array.map()` to fill with the desired values in a range.
 You can omit `start` to use a default value of `0`.